Elehiggle/SimplePulsarBatteryNotification/README.md

 ## Notes

 - This is specifically for the Pulsar X2 Crazylight.
-I don’t know if other models work yet.
+I do not know if other models work yet.
 Pull requests are welcome.
+- Battery readings can jump upward shortly after plugging in a charging cable and stay higher even after unplugging.
+The dongle appears to report a raw battery value that can lag or differ from the official software, so treat these readings as approximate and best for notifications rather than precise calibration.
 - The detailed protocol research lives in `DETAILS.md`.
 - The debug script is in `research\pulsar_x2_debug_logger.py`.

 ## Contributing